HubSpot/Singularity/Docs/development/docker.md

 *if using [boot2docker](http://boot2docker.io/) or another vm, replace localhost with the ip of your vm*

+The docker-compose example clsuter will always run off of the most recent release tag.

 ## Developing With Docker

 ### `dev`

 In the root of this project is a `dev` wrapper script to make developing easier.
+It will run using images from the current snapshot version.
 You can do the following:

 ```
 ./dev pull           # Get the latest images from docker hub